bonni208/Business_Ethics/Business_Ethics.md

 !?[Undercover: The refugees who make our clothes - BBC](https://youtu.be/3tf6qc51Kbw?si=xP_iEDBYCBjo4TV7)

 When it comes to business ethics, the lens of rights-based ethics remains a powerful guide, emphasizing the importance of respecting and upholding the fundamental rights of individuals and communities.
-Ben & Jerry's commitment to social justice and sustainability showcases how adhering to rights-based ethics can not only foster customer loyalty but also drive positive change in society.

-Conversely, Nike's past missteps and the fast fashion industry as a whole underscore the enduring impact of disregarding workers' rights, serving as a cautionary tale for businesses that prioritize profit over ethical responsibility.
-Just as iconic heroes in literature and cinema champion justice and individual rights, businesses that embrace rights-based ethics have the potential to make a lasting, positive impact on the world while safeguarding their own moral integrity.